Spring Oregon Beach Cleanup - FAQ

 Waivers can be filled out either online - during our pre-registration process - or at the event.
 You may also print out a copy of our waiver, fill it out, and bring it the morning of to hand to the event leader.
 Many volunteer or business groups use this option.

-SOLVE provides supplies including bags, gloves, tools and other items necessary for the project.
-To make the event more sustainable, volunteers are welcome to bring resuable bags, buckets and/or gloves to use in lieu of the provided items.
+SOLVE provides supplies including bags, gloves, and other items necessary for the project.
+To make the event more sustainable, volunteers are encouraged to bring resuable buckets and/or gloves to use in lieu of the provided items.